Divineechidume/CP-101/README.md

 ### Professors: Karen Chapple, Abby Cochran

 ### Development Team: Alex Nakagawa, Divinee Chudime, Kseniya Usovich, Timlan Wong
-This is the official repository of the MCB 32 class at UC Berkeley.
+This is the official repository of the City Planning (CP) 101 class at UC Berkeley.
 The goal of the modules team for this class is to develop comprehensive Jupyter Notebooks for several labs that the students of the class will be conducting.

 The assignments for each team member are listed below: